OlaStraby/BSTTabView/README.md

 The tab view control does not implement undo, but this can be achieved by the owning controller using the delegate protocol.

+The control is a NSView subclass and is designed to be very easy to integrate.
+It is contained in a single .h/.m pair BSTTabView.h/.m The rest of the repository contains a crude demo app.